Nitjsefnie/stratzscraper/README.md

 - `GET /best` and `/leaderboards`: Render aggregated leaderboards for all heroes or individual picks.

 ### Database Layer (`stratz_scraper/database.py`)
 The database module now targets PostgreSQL via `psycopg`.
-Connections are pooled per-thread for writers and opened on-demand for read-only operations. `ensure_schema_exists()` creates the schema when needed, makes sure all indexes exist, and automatically migrates data from an existing `dota.db` SQLite file into PostgreSQL the first time the server starts after the upgrade.
+Connections are pooled per-thread for writers and opened on-demand for read-only operations. `ensure_schema_exists()` creates the schema when needed and makes sure all indexes exist.
 The module exposes helpers for retrying statements that might be affected by transient locks, performing batched writes inside transactions, and releasing stale task assignments.

 A default connection string of `postgresql://postgres:postgres@localhost:5432/stratz_scraper` is used when the `DATABASE_URL` environment variable is not provided.